liveplant/liveplant.io/README.md

     - [Relevant Links](#relevant-links)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# liveplant.io

-Liveplant is an experiment where we put the life of a plant in the hands of the internet.

 ### To Install: